jgomer2001/testing/README.md

 ## Configuration

-* Activate UMA custom script in Gluu's CE web UI.
-Go to Configuration > Manage Custom Scripts, and in the tab for "UMA Authorization policies" check "Enabled" at the bottom.
+* Activate UMA custom script in Gluu's CE web UI: Go to Configuration > Manage Custom Scripts, and in the tab for "UMA Authorization policies" check "Enabled" at the bottom.

 ![enable uma](../img/scim/enable_uma.png)